AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/reduce.md

 1. Select **[!UICONTROL Reduce File Size]** and chose whether you want to reduce a single file or multiple files.

-    The file will be reduced to the smallest size possible while retaining the documents quality.
+    The file is reduced to the smallest size possible while retaining the documents quality.

     ![Reduce Step 2](../assets/Reduce_2.png)